A great baby bib pattern – crochet this one in a few hours!

 The little dots bib is a great baby bib pattern that works up quickly and looks fabulous!

-When Kristine mentioned that she wanted to do a baby’s first Christmas event in November 2022 I immediately thought that this bib would make the perfect contribution.
-It’s not Christmas-sy in the traditional sense.
+This baby bib crochet pattern is not Christmas-sy in the traditional sense.
 The bib doesn’t have a snowman or Christmas trees on it.
 But you can use your colour combinations to turn this one into a great Christmas themed bib if you would like to.

 As a parent I always shied away from the overtly Christmas themed items like clothes, bibs, blankets etc when my daughter was small.
 I simply didn’t see the point in it.
 The reason for this is simple – I am most definitely one of those mums who likes to get as much wear and use as possible out of something when it comes to baby items.
 Babies grow so fast, and buying a whole new wardrobe every 3 – 6 months for Jorja was expensive!
 Having something covered in baubles or gingerbread men would have been something that would not have been used after 1st January.
 By the time the holidays came around again Jorja would have outgrown it.